Big City Problems

 #2: You are not a priority for me

-“Hey 🙂 Thank you for letting me know, I understand!
+“Hey 🙂 Thanks for letting me know, I understand!
 I’d still like to see you when the timing is better.
 Please let me know when works better for you.
 I will wait to hear back from you :)”

-If they are genuinely busy, removing this pressure and the guilt that comes with it is the best possible thing you can do.
+If they are genuinely busy, removing the pressure and guilt that come with turning down meetings is the best possible thing you can do.

-If you’re not a priority, that’s ok – you are carrying on with your life, without waiting on them.
+If you’re not a priority, that’s ok – carry on with your life, without waiting on them.

 If you want to spend lots of time together with a dating partner and they only want to see you once a month, it doesn’t mean anyone is a bad person, just that you’re not a match in terms of the time you want to spend together.